Nikolay-Lysenko/readingbricks/README.md

 To use this interface, you need to create a virtual environment (or `conda` environment) with Python 3.6 and packages listed in `readingbricks/infrastructure/flask/requirements.txt`.
 Activate this environment and run the following commands:
 ```
-python readingbricks/infrastructure/flask/db_updater.py
 export FLASK_APP=readingbricks/infrastructure/flask/app_runner.py
 python -m flask run
 ```
-The first command updates binary database for the application and the latter two comands are the standard commands for starting a Flask application.
+These two comands are the standard commands for starting a Flask application.

-Then open your web browser and go to `127.0.0.1:5000`.
+After local server is started, open your web browser and go to `127.0.0.1:5000`.
 Again, enjoy reading!

 ## How to contribute?

 Everyone can create a pull request.

-Note that it is strongly recommended to update counts of tags and Markdown files for Flask version automatically.
+Note that it is strongly recommended to update counts of tags automatically.
 This is easy — just copy and rename files from `readingbricks/supplementaries/hooks` directory according to instructions that are placed inside of them right below shebang.
 If it is done correctly, Git hooks will refresh tag statistics and other necessary files for you.
+Also they will validate your notes.

 When working on a pull request, keep in mind internal structure of the project.
 It is assumed that there are three types of files:
 * Notes written by humans.
 All of them must be inside `readingbricks/notes` directory in `ipynb` format;
 * Automatically created files.
-They never should be updated manually;
+They never should be updated manually and all of them are in `.gitignore`;
 * Infrastructure code.
 It can be stored inside these directories:
-    - `readingbricks/supplementaries/hooks` (Git hooks),
     - `readingblocks/infrastructure/jupyter` (Jupyter-based interface),
-    - `readingblocks/infrastructure/flask` (Flask-based interface).
+    - `readingblocks/infrastructure/flask` (Flask-based interface),
+    - `readingbricks/supplementaries/tools` (small utilities that are used by both interfaces),
+    - `readingbricks/supplementaries/hooks` (Git hooks).